Spin distribution of fission fragments involving bending and wriggling modes: INTRODUCTION

 \section{INTRODUCTION}

 In quantum fission theory~\cite{kadmensky2002, kadmensky2003, kadmensky2005, kadmensky2008}, characteristics such as multiplicities, energy and angular distributions of evaporation and delayed neutrons or $\gamma$-quanta~\cite{wilhelmy1972, morreto1989} are closely related~\cite{skarsvag1963, gavron1976} to the spin distributions of primary fission fragments (PFF).
 Empirical data show that the spin values $J_1$ and $J_2$ significantly exceed the spin of the compound nucleus $J_0$.
-This is explained~\cite{wilhelmy1972, morreto1989} by the perpendicular orientation of the vectors $\mathbf{J}_1$ and $\mathbf{J}_2$ relative to the symmetry axis of the fissioning nucleus at the moment of its rupture into PFF.
-However, the mechanism of pumping to such high spin values remains controversial.
+This is explained by the predominantly perpendicular orientation of the vectors $J_1$ and $J_2$ relative to the symmetry axis of the fissioning nucleus at the moment of its rupture into PFF.
+However, the mechanism that generates such high spin values is still under debate.

 An attempt to explain this phenomenon by the Coulomb interaction of highly deformed fission fragments proved unsatisfactory.
-As shown in~\cite{rasmussen1969}, this interaction can only change the spins of the fragments $\mathbf{J}_1$ and $\mathbf{J}_2$ by small amounts $\Delta J_1, \Delta J_2 \le 2$, which is incomparable with the average values $J_1, J_2 \gtrsim 6$.
+As shown in~\cite{rasmussen1969}, this interaction can only change the spins of the fragments $J_1$ and $J_2$ by small amounts $\Delta J_1, \Delta J_2 \le 2$, which is incomparable with the average values $J_1, J_2 \gtrsim 6$.